mdn/content/files/en-us/web/javascript/memory_management/index.md

 ### WeakRefs and FinalizationRegistry

-> **Note:** `WeakRef` and `FinalizationRegistry` offer direct introspection into the garbage collection machinery.
+> [!NOTE] > `WeakRef` and `FinalizationRegistry` offer direct introspection into the garbage collection machinery.
 [Avoid using them where possible](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakRef#avoid_where_possible) because the runtime semantics are almost completely unguaranteed.

 All variables with an object as value are references to that object.
 However, such references are _strong_ — their existence would prevent the garbage collector from marking the object as eligible for collection.
 A [`WeakRef`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakRef) is a _weak reference_ to an object that allows the object to be garbage collected, while still retaining the ability to read the object's content during its lifetime.